OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 , andpermissions/ciba

 .
-These permissions specify the scope of access granted to the token.
+This field specifies the scope of access granted to the token.

 POST /auth/realms/current/protocol/openid-connect/token HTTP/1.1